BrendonKootz/WIP-OSRS-GE_crawler/README.md

 Read-Me file for project
 ------------------------

-0. Run the spider by going to the root folder and running 'scrapy crawl stats'
+0. Run the spider by going to the 'rsge_bot' folder and running 'scrapy crawl stats'

 1. Project is in starting faze